-On a recent visit to Turkey, my wife and I had a few extra days in Istanbul and we decided to visit a place that we had never been to before.
+On one of our visits to Turkey, my wife and I had a few extra days in Istanbul and we decided to visit a place that we had never been to before.
 The place is called Miniatürk Park and is located about a 35-minute bus ride northwest of the bridges that cross the Golden Horn.

 Miniatürk is a 15-acre site that displays 1/25 scale models of 131 structures found mainly in Turkey.
 Sixty–one models are from Istanbul, 58 from Anatolia, and 12 from outside of Turkey.
 The time periods represented are from earliest times up to the present.
 By way of comparison, the model of Second Temple Jerusalem at the Israel Museum is on a 1/50 scale.